earthcube/geocodes_documentation/docs/developers/addingdocumentation.md

 To add a new section, you add an import to the nav section based on: https://github.com/jdoiro3/mkdocs-multirepo-plugin#setup

-In your repo, you add a mkdocs.
+In your repo, you add a mkdocs.yml

 ## [Markup cheat sheet ](https://yakworks.github.io/docmark/cheat-sheet/)

+For good examples and editable pages see [Geocodes](https://earthcube.github.io/geocodes)

 !!! note
     We are using mkdocs, so [admonitions](https://pypi.org/project/mkdocs-callouts/)